-Each area of learning and development is implemented through planned, purposeful play and through a mix of adult-led and child-initiated activity.
-Play is essential for children's development, building their confidence as they learn to explore, to think about problems, and relate to others.
-Children learn by leading their own play, and by taking part in play which is guided by adults.
+Our approach to learning and development and assessment Learning through play their own play, and by taking part in play which is guided by adults.
 There is an ongoing judgement to be made by practitioners about the balance between activities led by children, and activities led or guided by adults.
 Practitioners respond to each child's emerging needs and interests, guiding their development through warm, positive interaction.
 Pre-school practitioners focus strongly on the three prime areas, which are the basis for successful learning in the other four specific areas.
 As children grow older, and as their development allows, it is expected that the balance will gradually shift towards more activities led by adults, to help children prepare for more formal learning, ready for Year 1.